Zero-field identification and control of hydrogen-related electron-nuclear spin registers in diamond: Abstract

 \section{Abstract}

-Spin defects in diamond serve as powerful building blocks for quantum technologies, especially for applications in quantum sensing and quantum networks.
-Electron-nuclear defects formed in the environment of optically active spins, such as the nitrogen-vacancy (NV) center, can be harnessed as qubits to construct larger hybrid quantum registers.
-However, many of these defects have yet to be characterized, limiting their integration into scalable devices.
-Here, we introduce an approach to identify the hyperfine components and nuclear spin species of spin defects through measurements on a nearby NV center.
-This approach combines double electron-electron resonance performed at zero field (ZF-DEER) with nuclear-electron-electron triple resonance (NEETR), which we use to characterize two unknown defects at the single-spin level, yielding self-consistent results.
-These results provide a guide to resolving the defect structures using \textit{ab initio} calculations, leading to the identification of a new hydrogen defect structure and an accurate match to a previously identified nitrogen defect.
-Building on the NEETR protocol, we then demonstrate initialization, unitary control, and long-lived coherence of the nuclear spin qubit of the hydrogen defect with $T_2 = 1.0(3)\,\mathrm{ms}$.
-Our characterization and control tools establish a framework to expand the accessible defect landscape for hybrid electron-nuclear registers and enable applications in quantum sensing, networks, and atomic-scale magnetic resonance imaging at room temperature.
+Spin defects in diamond serve as powerful building blocks for quantum technologies, especially for applications in quantum sensing and quantum networking.
+Electron-nuclear defects formed in the environment of optically active spins, such as the nitrogen-vacancy (NV) center, provide a resource for multi-qubit quantum registers.
+However, many of these defects have yet to be characterized, limiting their control and integration in quantum devices.
+Here, we apply two hybrid electron-nuclear spin control schemes to self-consistently characterize unknown spin defects at the single-spin level.
+We perform double electron-electron resonance at zero field (ZF-DEER) to extract hyperfine components and introduce a nuclear-electron-electron triple resonance (NEETR) protocol to control and identify the nuclear spin through the stronger electronic spin interaction.
+These results provide a guide to resolving the defect structures using \textit{ab initio} calculations, leading to the identification of a new hydrogen-related defect structure as well as an accurate match to a previously identified nitrogen-related defect.
+We further apply our NEETR protocol to demonstrate initialization, unitary control, and long-lived coherence of the hydrogen nuclear spin qubit with $T_2 = 1.0(3)\,\mathrm{ms}$.
+Together, these characterization and control tools establish a framework to harness previously unknown electron-nuclear defects for quantum register applications.